Wedding Cake Q&A

 Do you offer consultations or post samples out to couples?

-Yes, I offer wedding cake consultations and posted cake samples for couples.
+Yes, I offer wedding cake consultations via telephone or zoom call and posted cake samples for couples.

 Most couples will choose to serve a different cake flavour per tier to give variety for their guests to choose from.